sakshi214/Phase-Locked-Loop-PLL-IC-design-on-Open-Source-Google-Skywater-130nm/README.md

 ## Introduction to Charge Pump
 - It converts the digital comparision from PFD into anolog signal.
-- On incresing the voltage, the speed of the oscillator increases.
+- On increasing the voltage, the speed of the oscillator increases.
 - The main issue of charge pump is charge leakage.
 - charge leakage-> it keeps charging the capacitor even when inputs are off.
-- This is tackled by using low pass filter in the output, which also helps inj stabilizing the PLL.
+- This is tackled by using low pass filter in the output, which also helps in stabilizing the PLL.

 ## Introduction to VCO and frequency divider
 - VCO is the onchip oscillator.